wxrdnx/TSJCTF-2022-Challenges/reverse/w4nn4cryp7/solution.md

 ```bash
 upx -d encoder.exe
 ```
-2. Now, if you throw the executable into disassemblers like IDA or Ghidra, you may notice that it is stripped, so it is extremely hard to analyze the binary.
+Now, if you throw the executable into disassemblers like IDA or Ghidra, you may discover that it is stripped, so it is extremely hard to analyze the binary.

-Nonetheless, if you notice the *file lengths* of these encrypted files, you will notice that the greatest common factor of these file lengths is 16!
-This means that this malware howler is probably using block cipher instead of stream cipher or public-key cryptography.
+Nonetheless, if you notice the *file lengths* of these encrypted files, you'll probably realize that the greatest common factor of these file lengths is 16!
+This means that this malware is probably using block cipher instead of stream cipher or public-key cryptography.

 You don't need to delve into the code directly.
 Instead, let's use some crypto hunting tools to find out the encryption scheme.
 Personally, I use the [cryfind](https://github.com/oalieno/cryfind.git) to analyze cryptography signatures in the binary.